sanjayy2431/FindMaximum/README.md

 i)	# To find the maximum of marks using the list method sort.
 ```
+#Program to mark the maximum of marks using the list method sort
+#Developed by: V.sanjay
+#Register number: 212223230188

 def max_marks(marks):
     marks.sort()
     large = marks[-1]